mwachi21/My-Portfolio/README.md

 # My-Portfolio
-My First portfolio project, in HTML, CSS
+My First portfolio project, in HTML, CSS and JS